 Personal safety is your first priority.
 If you or anyone else has been injured, take time to assess the severity of the injuries and whether it is safe to continue riding.
 Call for emergency assistance if needed.
-Also follow applicable laws and regulations if another person or vehicle is involved in the crash.
+Also follow applicable laws and regulations if another person or vehicle is involved in the crash bolts, and check the handlebar, control levers, brakes, and wheels.
+Ride slowly and cautiously.
+Your vehicle may have suffered damage that is not immediately apparent.
+Have your vehicle thoroughly checked at a qualified service facility as soon as possible.

 If you decide to continue riding, first turn the ignition switch to the OFF position, and evaluate the condition of your vehicle.
-Inspect for fluid leaks, check the tightness of critical nuts and bolts, and check the handlebar, control levers, brakes, and wheels.
-Ride slowly and cautiously.
+Inspect for fluid leaks, check the tightness of critical nuts and